+Bartholet is a name that first reached England following the Norman Conquest of 1066.
+It comes from the personal name Bartholomew, and in its altered form is a baptismal name meaning Bartholomew.
 As the naming tradition grew in Europe baptismal names began to be introduced in many countries.
 Baptismal names were sometimes given in honor of Christian saints and other biblical figures.
 There are very few Christian countries in Europe that did not adopt surnames from these religious figures.

 Early Origins of the Bartholet family

 The surname Bartholet was first found in Sussex, where "the head of this family, according to Dallaway, may be considered one of the most ancient proprietors of land residing upon this estate in this county.
 The first in the pedigree is Adam de Bartelott, said to be of Norman origin, father of John, who married Joan Stopham, coheiress of lands in the manor from whence the name is derived."

 Another reference claim "the Barttelots of Stopham have a tradition that they came into England at the Conquest, and settled at a place called La Ford, in that parish, in which they still reside."

 The church of Stopham contains a long series of the family's monuments.
 "The church is partly in the early and partly in the decorated English style, with a square tower; the pavement is almost entirely composed of large slabs of Sussex marble, inlaid with brass figures and memorials of the Barttelot family, and in the windows are representations of some of the Barttelots and Stophams in stained glass, said to have been removed from the ball windows of the old manor-house."

 Important Dates for the Bartholet family

 This web page shows only a small excerpt of our Bartholet research.
-Another 66 words (5 lines of text) covering the years 1069, 1944, 1566 and 1682 are included under the topic Early Bartholet History in all our PDF Extended History products and printed products wherever possible.
+Another 66 words (5 lines of text) covering the years 1069, 1944, 1566, 1662, 1682, 1471, 1557 and 1501 are included under the topic Early Bartholet History in all our PDF Extended History products and printed products wherever possible.